Eastern Connecticut State University

 Students enjoy traditional, semester-long study abroad trips, too, with programs that bring them as nearby as Canada and Puerto Rico or as far away as Japan and Australia.

 Professors across campus engage their students in community-based learning, recognizing the impactful educational experience of working with community members and organizations.
-In 2015-16, the town of Willimantic served as a laboratory for 236 students who participated in more than 150 service events.
+In 2018-19, the town of Willimantic served as a laboratory for more than 2,500 students who participated in more than 150 service events.
 More than 30 service-learning courses ranged from performing arts to business information systems.
 Over the year, more than 50% of all Eastern students performed community service, logging 27,500 hours in a variety of community service efforts that amounted to $700,000 in donated time.

-Among other locales on campus, students experience learning in the 19-acre nature preserve known as the Arboretum, the planetarium, radio station, television studio, the Center for Early Childhood Education, the venues of the new 118,000-square foot Fine Arts Instructional Center, and the high-tech labs of the 174,000-square foot Science Building.
+Among other locales on campus, students experience learning in the 19-acre Arboretum nature preserve, the planetarium, the radio station, the television studio, the Center for Early Childhood Education, the venues of the new 118,000-square-foot Fine Arts Instructional Center, and the high-tech labs of the 174,000-square-foot Science Building.

-Eastern’s faculty is dedicated to the teaching profession.
-Mentoring and facilitating their students’ learning is their primary focus.
+Eastern’s faculty are dedicated to teaching with a primary focus on mentoring and facilitating their students’ learning.
 Students at Eastern have the opportunity to get to know and learn from their professors one-on-one.
 At the same time, 97 percent of the faculty possess terminal degrees and frequently win awards, grants, and fellowships for their own scholarship and research.